AAL-org/AALCPP/README.md

 It's not going to be the fastest, the most optimized for ram or what have you.

 Please don't expect too much.

+---
+## For Now
+Untill this changes, or you see a release pop up, this branch will just be used to store updates.
+Don't expect anything to work or even compile, but feel free to let us know if we could be doing something a little better.